Syria bombards Homs; West scrambles for new strategy

 U.S. Secretary of State Hillary Clinton called the veto a "travesty" while French Defence Minister Gerard Longuet on Monday said: "There are political cultures which deserve a kick in the ass ...
 To accept that a dictator can operate freely is disgraceful for governments that accept it."

-The Syrian National Council said the Russian and Chinese vetoes of the resolution had given Assad a "license to kill."
+The Syrian National Council said the Russian and Chinese vetoes of the resolution had given Assad a "licence to kill."

 Syria is a long-standing ally of Moscow, one of the few in the region, and a buyer of its arms exports.
 Russia clearly still hopes to play an important diplomatic role with Assad, and says it wants to encourage him to adopt reforms.